 Every December we throw a holiday party for our nearest and dearest friends.
-The invite list is up to about 55 people and we have anywhere between 30-55 people show up each year.
+The invite list is up to about 55 people, and we have anywhere between 30-55 people show up each year.
 This past year the group was on the smaller side, which is nice because as the hostess it gave me more time to chat with my friends.

 It takes courage to stand up and do the right thing in our day to day lives.
-For this young woman she had to go into a house full of strangers and own up to her mistake.
+For this young woman, she had to go into a house full of strangers and own up to her mistake.
 Not knowing what she was walking into or who she would encounter.
 And it takes a certain maturity to extend kindness and forgiveness and move on with your life.

-Doing the right thing, being brave, offering kindness, extending forgiveness, speaking up, and living your truth are the best parts of what it means to be human.
+Doing the right thing, being brave, offering kindness, extending forgiveness, speaking up, and living your truth is the best parts of what it means to be human.
 Let’s keep that in mind in the coming months.